 • Does the hitter utilize a kick back move?
 If so, when?

-• Do they start with more forward trunk flexion, or less?
+• Does the hitter rotate with more forward trunk flexion, or less?
 Do they create a lot of side bend, or less?

 • Are the hips able to decelerate post contact?